 And this can cause a great deal of confusion, especially for mobile travelers who might be utilizing different forms of wireless technology to get their internet access.

 By far the two most common ways that RVers and cruisers will be able to get online is via either a cellular data connection or via an existing WiFi network (such as you might find at a campground, marina or cafe).

 And while they are both wireless signals - they are different.

 And these differences matter when you're considering your mobile internet setup - as each requires different strategies for getting the best signal and performance.

-A Wi-Fi extender will not help you get a better cellular signal, and nor can a cellular booster help you with getting a better signal from your campground's Wi-Fi network.
+A Wi-Fi extender will not help you get a better cellular signal, and nor can a cellular booster help you with getting a better signal from your campground's or marina's Wi-Fi network.

 The radios involved, frequency bands used and technologies underlying Wi-Fi and cellular data are different.

 In addition, cellular and Wi-Fi radios are completely different from and not compatible with TV or satellite antennas either.

 This Free Guide Brought To You By Our Members

 This in-depth guide was first released as an exclusive offering for our premium members - our MIAs, who fund all the content on this site.